Starving for love and craving affection

 "What about Nalin?"
 Brian asked, not particularly caring if she gave him an answer or not.

 "Too much history.
-We're just starting to become friends again."
+We're just starting to become friends again.
+So that would probably be insanely awkward."

 "Brian if you care so much why don't you take her yourself?" suggested Maya.